aws-observability/aws-o11y-recipes/docs/index.md

 Start a [discussion][discussion] on what you plan to do and we take it from there.

+## Learn more

+The recipes on this site are a good practices collection.
+In addition, there are a number of places where you can learn more about the status of open source projects we use as well as about the managed services from the recipes, so check out:

+- [observability @ aws][o11yataws], a playlist of AWS folks talking about their projects and services.
+- [AWS observability workshops](workshops/), to try out the offerings in a structured manner.
+- The [AWS monitoring and observability][o11yhome] homepage with pointers to case studies and partners.

 [aes]: https://aws.amazon.com/elasticsearch-service/ "Amazon Elasticsearch Service"
 [adot]: https://aws-otel.github.io/ "AWS Distro for OpenTelemetry"
 [amg]: https://aws.amazon.com/grafana/ "Amazon Managed Service for Grafana"